 A few pointers when it comes to setting MAP pricing for your products include:

-Do plenty of research into your target market and set the MAP pricing accordingly.
-Aim for somewhere between the MSRP price and where your competitors are positioned to maximise potential.
+- Use your data – do plenty of research into your target market and set the MAP pricing accordingly.
+Aim for somewhere between the MSRP price and where your competitors are positioned to maximise potential

-There’s no point positioning your brand as significantly more affordable than your competitors, otherwise shoppers could perceive your products as having lower quality manufacturing.
-By all means, offer great value, but do not undercut yourself or your brand’s image with reduced MAP pricing.
+- Don’t fight the market – there’s no point positioning your brand as significantly more affordable than your competitors, otherwise shoppers could perceive your products as having lower quality manufacturing.
+By all means, offer great value, but do not undercut yourself or your brand’s image with reduced MAP pricing

-It’s no good drastically altering your MAP pricing in one go; online customers will not like that.
-Instead, try revising your MAP pricing a little bit each time until it’s more in line with your competitors’ prices.
+- Take an incremental approach – it’s no good drastically altering your MAP pricing in one go; online customers will not like that.
+Instead, try revising your MAP pricing a little bit each time until it’s more in line with your competitors’ prices

-Although MAP pricing can be changed at any time, it’s always good to maintain consistency across your product offering, so customers can see that you’re a comfortable, stable brand in terms of your pricing strategy.
+- Be consistent – although MAP pricing can be changed at any time, it’s always good to maintain consistency across your product offering, so customers can see that you’re a comfortable, stable brand in terms of your pricing strategy

-You’re looking for a decent-sized profit margin when you launch a new product, so there’s no harm in setting a higher MAP price.
-This will help establish your new product as a must-have commodity within the marketplace.
+- Go higher with new products – you’re looking for a decent-sized profit margin when you launch a new product, so there’s no harm in setting a higher MAP price that exceeds competitor pricing intelligence.
+This will help establish your new product as a must-have commodity within the marketplace